Ludium-Official/ludium-portal/docs/frontend-architecture.md

 ## Introduction

-The Ludium Portal is a React + TypeScript single-page application that enables users to explore programs, apply to them, invest in projects, and participate in community discussions.
+The Bas Portal is a React + TypeScript single-page application that enables users to explore programs, apply to them, invest in projects, and participate in community discussions.
 It integrates with a GraphQL backend and on-chain wallets to deliver a cohesive experience for builders, validators, sponsors, and admins.

 Primary goals: